JONSASSE/432-2018/assignments/hw6/README.md

 freq_mental_distress | % in frequent mental distress
 food_insecure | % who are food insecure
 insuff_sleep | % who get insufficient sleep
-health_costs | mean health care costs
-median_income | median income
+health_costs | estimated mean health care costs median_income | estimated median income
 population | population size
 age65plus | % of population who are 65 and over
-african-am | % African-American
-hispanic | % of Hispanic/Latino ethnicity
-white | % White
-female | % Female
-rural | % of people in the county who live in rural areas
+african-am | % of population who are African-American hispanic | % of population who are of Hispanic/Latino ethnicity white | % of population who are White female | % of population who are Female rural | % of people in the county who live in rural areas

 # Question 1 (20 points)